 |Also called “open COEs”.
 These COEs can be used for any type of vehicle.|

 As there are only a limited number of COEs to go around at any time, motorists must bid for the right to have one.
-Those who bid sufficiently high (in the appropriate category) will get a COE, while those who bid too low can try again next time.
+Those who bid high enough (in the appropriate category) will get a COE, while those who bid too low will have to try again next time.

 The bidding process starts every first and third Monday of the month, and you can either do it yourself at an ATM, or get your car dealer to do it for you.
 If you are in a hurry, you can also buy a vehicle that has been registered with an open COE, and drive it off the lot right away (but that means you won’t have a shot at getting a cheaper COE, via the bidding process).